You can now search for text in images on Google Photos, a report by 9to5Google revealed on Thursday. “You spotted it! Starting this month,…

 In addition, nChain will also support the startup with its technical consulting services and access to its vast intellectual property portfolio which it said is aimed at promoting the growth of the BSV blockchain.

-Brown (pictured above, left) pointed out that Centbee has made it easy for customers to buy Bitcoin SV at over 50 000 till point in South Africa.
+Brown (pictured above, left) pointed out that Centbee has made it easy for customers to buy Bitcoin SV at over 50 000 till points in South Africa.
 He said the investment will be used for product development, scaling and growth.

 Gamaroff (pictured above, right) said the startup’s development roadmap is “well defined” with payment and remittance products coming to market this year.
 “We look forward to the next phase in our growth and development,” he said.